 Creating a Transistor podcast website with Podcastpage.io

 To create a great podcast website you should definitely consider using Podcastpage with your Transistor podcast.
 Start by creating your free-trial account.
-Choose a name for your website, and either find your podcast on the list or paste your podcast RSS feed URL.
+Choose a name for your website, and connect your Transistor podcast RSS feed.

 Then, just pick a theme and click save.
 This entire process takes last than a minute.
 You’ll already have your website published to a staging URL, with the content ready. (podcast description, episodes, show notes, etc.).